advantageous/systemd-cloud-watch/README.md

   the EC2 instance id.
 Each running instance of this application (along with any other applications writing logs into the same log group) must have a unique `log_stream` value.
 If the given log stream doesn't exist then it will be created before writing the first set of journal events.

-* `state_file`: (Required) Path to a location where the program can write, and later read, some state it needs to preserve between runs.
-(The format of this file is an implementation detail.)

 * `buffer_size`: (Optional) The size of the local event buffer where journal events will be kept in order to write batches of events to the CloudWatch Logs API.
 The default is 100.
 A batch of